2550. Count Collisions of Monkeys on a Polygon

 Time and Space Complexity

-The given Python code computes the result of 2^n - 2
+The given Python code computes the result of 2^n - 2, modulo 10^9 + 7.
+It uses the built-in pow function optimized for modular exponentiation.

 Time Complexity:

-function.
-This function uses fast exponentiation to compute the result, having a time complexity of O(log n)
+The primary operation of computing 2^n modulo 10^9 + 7 is performed using Python's built-in pow function.
+This function uses fast exponentiation to compute the result, having a time complexity of O(log n), since it effectively halves the exponent in each step of exponentiation.

-Post exponentiation, the subtraction and the modulo operation each take constant time, O(1)
+Post exponentiation, the subtraction and the modulo operation each take constant time, O(1).

-Thus, the time complexity of the entire monkeyMove
+Thus, the time complexity of the entire monkeyMove function is O(log n).

 Space Complexity:

-since it uses a constant amount of additional space.
-There are no data structures being used which grow with the input size n
+The space complexity of the code is O(1) since it uses a constant amount of additional space.
+There are no data structures being used which grow with the input size n.
+All operations handle intermediate values which require a constant amount of space.

 Learn more about how to find time and space complexity quickly using problem constraints.